Dead Putting Society: Reception

 "Dead Putting Society" originally aired on the Fox network in the United States on November 15, 1990.
 In its original American broadcast, the episode finished 35th in the ratings for the week of November 12–18, 1990, with a Nielsen rating of 14.3, equivalent to approximately 13.3 million viewing households.
 It was the highest-rated show on Fox that week.

 Since airing, the episode has received positive reviews from television critics.
 Doug Pratt, a DVD reviewer and Rolling Stone contributor, praised the episode as one of the best from season two.
 He commented that the miniature golf challenges "are delightful, the denouement is highly amusing ... and the beauty of the whole episode is that it could just as easily be an episode in a live action TV sitcom, though the slight touches of fancy enabled by the animation enhance its comic impact."
 Dusty Sanders of the Rocky Mountain News commented that the title of the episode is "funnier than the content of most TV sitcoms".
 DVD Movie Guide's Colin Jacobson commented that "considering what a prominent character Flanders became, it's strange to realize that 'Dead Putting Society' was the first show to feature him heavily.
 He'd made some token appearances in the past—most notably in season one's 'Call of the Simpsons'—but 'Dead Putting Society' much more clearly defined the Ned we'd come to know and love.
 It also featured scads of good little bits and gags and seemed like a solid program."

-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, commented that apart from "the memorable lawn mowing sequence at the end, this episode is notable for our first viewing of the gaudy, gadget-filled, God-fearing splendour that is the Flanderses' home."
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, commented that apart from "the memorable lawn mowing sequence at the end, this episode is notable for our first viewing of the gaudy, gadget-filled, God-fearing splendour that is the Flanderses' home."
 The Orlando Sentinel's Gregory Hardy named it the ninth best episode of the show with a sports theme.
 The reference to The Karate Kid was named the 21st greatest film reference in the history of the show by Total Film's Nathan Ditum.